Part 3 of our 2017 Association Communications Benchmarking Study series

 Know What Your Members Want to Know from Your Communications

-But in the 2017 Association Benchmark Survey, roughly half of association respondents felt they could be doing a better job of promoting their communications as a member benefit, and two out of three said members tell them they are “too busy” to engage.
+But in the 2017 Association Communications Benchmarking Survey, roughly half of association respondents felt they could be doing a better job of promoting their communications as a member benefit, and two out of three said members tell them they are “too busy” to engage.
 Considering this data, there are several ways to ensure you are acting on your members’ needs and also promoting your communications effectively.

 Associations should use a variety of tools to determine the information needs of members, their demographics and their interests with regards to editorial content and preferred method of receiving communications.
 These include: